Superradiation of Dirac particles in KN black hole: Introduction

+Over the past six decades, superradiance has been pivotal in optics and quantum mechanics, and its significance is particularly pronounced in relativity and astrophysics.
+We understand that superradiance necessitates dissipation.
+It can manifest in various forms such as viscosity, friction, turbulence, and radiative cooling.
+Each form of dissipation is intertwined with specific media or material fields, setting the stage for superradiance to occur.
+Notably, when spacetime is curved, superradiance can also arise in a vacuum, even at a classical level.

+This article delves into the superradiance of black holes.
+Black holes stand as the classical vacuum solutions in any metric gravitational theory, encompassing Einstein's general theory of relativity.
+Despite their conceptual simplicity, black holes are perhaps the most captivating predictions of general relativity, boasting a range of vital properties.
+Foremost among these — and defining the very essence of a black hole — is the presence of a horizon.
+This horizon demarcates spacetime, isolating causally unrelated regions.
+Pertinent to our discussion, the black hole's horizon exhibits properties reminiscent of a viscous unidirectional film in flat spacetime, a perspective embodied in the black hole membrane paradigm.
+Consequently, the horizon's presence introduces an inherent dissipative mechanism in the vacuum, conducive to superradiance.In any relativistic gravitational framework, the horizon's existence permits energy extraction from the vacuum.
+Our focus lies especially on uncharged Kerr black holes.

+Superradiance is an amplification process involving dissipative systems.
+Within general relativity, black hole superradiance dissipates energy at the horizon while also facilitating the extraction of energy (including charge and angular momentum) from the vacuum via mass bosons.
+The black hole area theorem, Penrose process, tidal forces, and even Hawking radiation can be construed as quantum renditions of black hole superradiance.

-In 1971, Wheeler first proposed the No Hair Theorem for black holes.
-In 1973, it is proved by Stephen Hawking and Brandon Carter.
-In 1970s, the development of black hole thermodynamics made the basic laws of thermodynamics being applied to the black hole theory, which strongly implies the deep and basic relationship among general relativity, thermodynamics and quantum theory.
+The ``No Hair Theorem" for black holes was first postulated by Wheeler in 1971 and subsequently proven by luminaries such as Stephen Hawking and Brandon Carter in 1973.
+During the 1970s, the evolution of black hole thermodynamics led to the application of fundamental thermodynamic laws to the concept of black holes within the realm of general relativity.
+This deepened our understanding of the intricate relationship between general relativity, thermodynamics, and quantum theory.

-The stability of black holes is an major topic in black hole physics.
-Regge and Wheeler have proved that the spherically symmetric Schwarzschild black hole is stable under perturbation.
-The great impact of superradiance makes the stability of rotating black holes more complicated.
-Superradiative effects occur in both classical and quantum scattering processes.
-When a boson wave hits a rotating black hole, chances are that rotating black holes are stable like Schwarzschild black holes, if certain conditions are satisfied\cite{1,2,3,4,5,6,7,8,9}